alphagov/govuk-design-system/src/components/service-navigation/index.md

 {{ example({ group: "components", item: "service-navigation", example: "with-service-name-and-navigation", html: true, nunjucks: true, open: false }) }}

 See when and how to show navigation links in the [Help users navigate a service pattern](/patterns/navigate-a-service/).

-You can add a link to a ‘help’ page in your Service navigation component.
-If you do, the link must be positioned consistently within the header, and must always link to the same place.

-For example, a link in the Service navigation component to 'Get help with this service' must go to the same place as similar links in the Service navigation component elsewhere in your service.
-This is to comply with [WCAG 2.2 success criterion 3.2.6 Consistent help](https://www.w3.org/WAI/WCAG22/Understanding/consistent-help.html).

 ## Use ‘slots’ to add custom elements